A "qualifying loan" is a loan you took out solely to pay qualified education expenses that were:

 If neither of the above situations applies, the reasonable period of time usually is determined based on all the relevant facts and circumstances.

-Eligible student.
-This is a student who was enrolled at least half-time in a program leading to a degree, certificate, or other recognized educational credential.
+An eligible student is someone who was enrolled at least half-time in a program leading to a degree, certificate, or other recognized educational credential.

 The standard for what is half of the normal full-time work load is determined by each eligible educational institution.
 However, the standard may not be lower than any of those established by the Department of Education under the Higher Education Act of 1965.